-Common sense, courtesy, and just being a watchful driver when pedestrians are around can go a long way towards reducing the number of pedestrian injuries and deaths.
+Common sense, courtesy, and just being a watchful driver when pedestrians are around can go a long way toward reducing the number of pedestrian injuries and deaths.
 Drivers are always expected to practice due diligence and avoid doing harm to others on the roadway.
-However, pedestrians must also do their part to cross safely and to not impede the flow of traffic.
+However, pedestrians must also do their part to cross safely and not impede the flow of traffic.

 Help for the Injured

 If you have been hit by a car or other vehicle while traveling on foot in Los Angeles, you have rights, even if you are partially at fault.
-Reach out to the Law Offices of Howard Craig Kornberg to discuss your case in greater detail.
+Reach out to the Law Offices of Howard Kornberg to discuss your case in greater detail.
 We have built a solid reputation for aggressive advocacy for injured pedestrians throughout California, and we understand the frustration and stress that can result from serious pedestrian injuries.
 Schedule your confidential, no-cost case evaluation with our pedestrian accident lawyer now by calling 310-997-0904 or clicking here.